Barnett Law Offices

 Under PRIA, pilots have the right to review and correct any information contained in their PRD records.
 This includes information such as their flight experience, training, and safety record.
 Pilots may also request that incorrect or outdated information be removed from their records.

-To access their PRD records, pilots must submit a written request to the employer or air carrier that holds the records.
-The employer must then provide the pilot with a copy of their PRD records within a specified timeframe.
+To access their PRD records, pilots can access their information through the PRD portal.
 If the pilot finds that there is incorrect or outdated information in their records, they can request that the employer correct or remove the information.

 Barnett Law Offices can assist airmen with the PRD correction process.